I have the privilege and honor of supporting a fairly large number of wonderful nonprofits both locally and nationally.

 But what about other possible Giving Tuesday segments?
 How could they be solicited differently on Giving Tuesday, rather than sending the same appeal to everyone on your list?

-Here are a few key segments to consider next Giving Tuesday:
+Here are a few key segments and Giving Tuesday ideas to consider:

 - Lapsed Donors (Haven’t Given in 2+ Years)